 - Invert onto small plates and add the following "mousse" to the top.

-- Whip the goat cheese, creme fraiche with the chopped herbs: it should have a mousse like texture.
+- Whip the goat cheese together with the crème fraîche with the chopped herbs: it should have a mousse like texture.

 - If you refrigerate it, let it warm up a bit before topping the tarts.

 - Serve warm as soon as you put the "mousse" on the top of each tart.

 - Jet Star is the preferred tomato at Fore Street, but I have had to resort to Campari and also a similar but unnamed tomato at my local farmer's markets.

 - You can used a loosely whipped cream instead of creme fraiche, but I found that the crème fraîche is preferable.